PoonamHardikPatel/PoonamsBookStore/PoonamsBookStore/README.txt

 - Add the "@section" call to "Scripts" to validate input (or lack of) on the client-side.

 - Now it's time to create an "Upsert POST" action method in "CategoryController.cs" file.
-- Save method is not available, now add to the "IUnitOfWork.cs".
+- Save method is not available, now add the "void Save()" method to the "IUnitOfWork.cs" interface.
 - Update all changes as per pptx in "CategoryRepository.cs".
+- Remove the "_db.SaveChanges()" method in the "CategoryRepository.cs"
+- And Move the "_unitOfWork.Save()" method with the return "RedirectToAction" method.

 - Save all changes till this point.